 Senior Thesis - Written Component

-The senior thesis grade is determined jointly by two readers, the student's advisor and the second reader assigned by the department.
-These two grades are averaged together to obtain a single grade for the written component of the senior thesis.
-The student receives written comments from both readers.
-The grade will appear on the transcript as the "senior thesis grade."
+The Senior Thesis grade is determined jointly by two readers, the student's advisor and the second reader assigned by the department.
+The advisor and second reader will confer with each other to determine a final grade for the written component of the Senior Thesis, which will be communicated to the student after the Senior Departmental Exam.
+The student will receive written comments from both readers ahead of the Senior Departmental Exam.
+The grade will appear on the transcript as the "Senior Thesis Grade."

-The final departmental examination is administered at the end of the senior year.
-It is an oral presentation that the student will give to the two faculty members who graded the student's written senior thesis.
-The examination normally lasts 45 minutes to 1 hour, and typically begins with the student presenting a brief (10-15 minute) summary of his or her thesis.
+The final Departmental Examination is administered at the end of the Senior year.
+It is an oral presentation that the student will give to the two faculty members who graded the student's written Senior Thesis.
+The examination normally lasts 45 minutes to 1 hour, and typically begins with the student presenting a brief (10-15 minute) summary of their thesis.
 This is followed by questions that the two faculty members will ask about the thesis, its background, and how it relates to other topics in psychology.
 The two faculty members present will determine a grade based on the quality of the presentation and the student's ability to answer questions.
-The grade will appear on the transcript as the "senior departmental exam grade."
+The grade will appear on the transcript as the "Senior Departmental Exam Grade."

 The student did not submit the independent work or submitted work of such poor quality that it satisfies none of the expectations.

 The student has reviewed some or all of the recommended material or completed some of an empirical study.
 No independent thought is evidenced.
 The work has one or more of the following problems:

 - Coverage of the relevant material is insufficient, given the expectations that the faculty member established with the student.
 There is little evidence that the student has critically analyzed the primary literature.

 - The presentation of the material is poor (bad organization and/or bad writing).

 - Any empirical research is inadequately conducted, given the expectations that the faculty member established with the student.
 The methodological approach is unacceptable and the interpretation of the data is incorrect.